LSEG-API-Samples/Article.RDP.Python.FileNoti.Message.Distribution/README.md

 **Error**: Error with "{"status":403,"message":"Access denied: Insufficient claims to access this resource"}" when running the tool.

 **Answer**: This error message means your RDP account does not have permission to access the RDP CFS API for your desire bucket.
 Please contact your LSEG representative to verify your permission.

+## <a href="conclusion"></a>Conclusion

+That brings me to the end of File Notification Message Distribution with CFS service project.
+The Message Distribution service is a powerful service that allows consumers to receive content changes notification of non-real-time content from the message queue-based interfaces.
+Powered by [Amazon SQS](https://aws.amazon.com/sqs/) (*as of January 2024*), developers can create a consumer application to connect to the Service with various programming languages using [AWS SDK](https://aws.amazon.com/developer/tools/).
+Combined with Client File Store (CFS) service, the File Notification Message Distribution service lets consumers receive notification when the interested CFS file is available and be able to download that file without manually tasks.

+At the same time, the [Refinitiv Data Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) provide various LSEG data and content for developers via an easy-to-use Web-based API.
+The APIs are easy to integrate into any application and platform that supports the HTTP protocol and JSON message format.

 ## <a id="references"></a>References